Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Types of encephalopathy

-- hepatic encephalopathy — when the liver doesn’t work properly and can’t remove toxic (poisonous) substances, ammonia builds up to disturb the functioning of the brain.
+- Hepatic encephalopathy occurs when the liver doesn't work properly and can't remove toxic (poisonous) substances from the blood.
+This causes ammonia to build up, which affects brain function.

-- chronic traumatic encephalopathy (CTE) — is caused by repeated head knocks and concussions.
-It is associated with contact sports, such as boxing and football, but can also result from non-sporting situations.
+- Chronic traumatic encephalopathy (CTE) is caused by repeated head knocks or concussions.
+It is often linked with contact sports, such as boxing and football, but can also result from non-sporting injuries.

-- hypoxic-ischaemic encephalopathy — a lack of oxygen to your baby’s brain around the time of birth leads to abnormal brain function.
+- Hypoxic-ischaemic encephalopathy happens when a baby's brain does not get enough oxygen around the time of birth, leading to abnormal brain function.

-- Wernicke encephalopathy — a severe deficiency thiamine can lead to permanent brain damage.
-It occurs most commonly in people with severe alcohol addiction.
+- Wernicke encephalopathy results from a severe deficiency of thiamine (vitamin B1) and can lead to permanent brain damage.
+It happens more often in people with severe alcohol addiction.

-Go directly to your local hospital emergency department, or call triple zero (000) and ask for an ambulance, if someone you are with is:
+Go straight to your nearest hospital emergency department, or call triple zero (000) and ask for an ambulance, if someone you are with has:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.